 It’s been 20 years between Olympic appearances for Eric Uptagrafft, 46.
 The University High School graduate finished 30th in the 50-meter prone rifle event at the Atlanta Olympics as something of a part-time shooter.
 Now a member of the U.S. Army’s Marksmanship Unit, this time he’s going to the games as a team: his wife, Sandra, has qualified in the 25-meter pistol competition, the first husband-wife duo to do so.
 (Men’s 50-meter prone rifle competition is Aug.
 3)

-Once a wannabe Shania Twain, Amanda Furrer carries on Spokane’s long tradition in Olympic shooting, aiming for a medal in the women’s 50-meter prone event.
+Once a wannabe Shania Twain, Amanda Furrer carries on Spokane’s long tradition in Olympic shooting, aiming for a medal in the women’s 50-meter three-position (prone, standing, kneeling) event.
 The Mead High School graduate, 21, was an Olympic alternate in 2008 and has medals from the World Championships and Pan-American Games – that bronze won at age 16.
 She’s a student at Ohio State University.
-(Women’s 50-meter prone rifle competition is Aug.
+(Women’s 50-meter rifle competition is Aug.
 4)

 One of the most enduring middle-distance runners in history, Bernard Lagat is making what’s likely to be his last Olympic run – this time at 5,000 meters.
 But it would be his first games medal as an American – the Washington State alum won bronze and silver at 1,500 meters for Kenya in 2000 and 2004 before becoming a U.S. citizen.
 Lagat, 37, also suffered Beijing disappointment, getting eliminated in the 1,500 semis and finishing ninth in the 5,000 while nursing an Achilles injury.
 (Men’s 5,000 qualifying is Aug.
 8, finals Aug.
 11)

 Ebba Jungmark (high jump)